marshareb/housemate/README.md

 ## Future Development

-I'd like to have Housemate be integrated to other features in order to have an easy way to create and manage a smart home from GroupMe.
+I'd like to have Housemate be integrated with other features in order to have an easy way to create and manage a smart home from GroupMe.